 Online classes for Units 1-12 are held on Thursday nights from 7 – 9 p.m.
 Attendance is required.

 Unit 13 marks the beginning of speed-building practice and academic studies necessary to becoming a well-rounded court reporter.
 Each Unit has assignments, informational presentations, quizzes, and practical application exercises, as well as speed-building assignments.
 Speed-building assignments are individualized for each student, providing optimum instruction for the current level of skill.
 Completion of a Unit does not require any minimum speed requirements – students do not have to pass a speed test at a certain level before being allowed to progress to the next Unit.

 Students who have completed all Units but have not attained the necessary speeds for graduation are eligible to enroll in the Speed-building Workshop.
 Speed-building Workshop participants are given an individualized program of assignments, practice, and meetings with instructors to facilitate their acquisition of speed.
-Attendance at the in-house live dictation and speed testing classes on Tuesday nights is required as part of the Speed-building Workshop.
+Attendance at the online live dictation and speed testing classes on Tuesday nights is required as part of the Speed-building Workshop.

 The goal of the Realtime Center For Learning is to equip students with the skills and knowledge necessary to enter realtime professions.
 By guiding students with individualized attention and a progressive program of study, while allowing the student the flexibility to work around their schedule and individual skill acquisition needs, The Realtime Center For Learning creates an ideal learning situation for self-motivated, disciplined, and dedicated students.